lbl-srg/obc/specification/source/softwareArchitecture.rst

 `HVAC System Editor` that is being developed for SOEP.

-The `Controls Design Tool` will be contain two main modules:
+The `Controls Design Tool` will contain two main modules:

  * A `Sequence Generator` that generates an initial control sequence that may later be adapted to a specific project, and